5.2 Opportunities and Challenges of Open Culture

 Even if copyright was claimed over the work, copyright protection is not absolute; limitations and exceptions might apply.
 In other words, even if copyright could be claimed, it may not protect against the particular harm in question.

-This case exemplifies that copyright law is not always the best approach to solving challenges of reuse.
-As in the case of plagiarism, social sanctions and community norms might work better than legal action.
+This case exemplifies that copyright law is not always the right approach to solving challenges of reuse.
+As in the case of plagiarism, social sanctions and community norms work better than legal action.

 Some social sanctions and community norms to consider: